initpy/go-book/basic.rst

 .. code-block:: go

-    /* declare a variable named "variable_name" of type "type" and initalize it to value*/
+    /* declare a variable named "variable_name" of type "type" and initialize it to value*/
         var variable_name type = value

-You can even initalize many variables that are declared in the same statement
+You can even initialize many variables that are declared in the same statement

 .. code-block:: go

-    /* declare a var1, var2, var3 of type "type" and initalize them to value1,
+    /* declare a var1, var2, var3 of type "type" and initialize them to value1,
     value2, and value3 respectively*/
     var var1, var2, var3 type = value1, value2, value3

 Guess what?
-You can omit the type and it will be infered from the initalizers
+You can omit the type and it will be inferred from the initializers

 .. code-block:: go

-    /* declare and initialize var1, var2 and var3 and initalize them to
+    /* declare and initialize var1, var2 and var3 and initialize them to
     respectively: value1, value2, and value3 /
     var var1, var2, var3 = value1, value2, value3